guillermfr/CYPath/README.md

 * To place a barrier, click `Place a barrier` and then click between two cells to place it. <br />
   By default, it will be placed horizontally, and it can be switched vertically by right-clicking. <br />
   If you changed your mind and want to move your player, you can click on `Move player`

+## Documentation
+JavaDoc is generated automatically and available in `Doc/apidocs`.
+To view the documentation, open index.html in your browser.

 ## Authors